 Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get confusing for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to improve your home’s energy efficiency and air quality.
 Of course we can’t talk about all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Peitz Service Experts: what’s the difference between an air conditioner and an air handler?

 An air handler contains the components that move the air throughout your home, called the blower.
 It is normally located inside the home and operates with both the heating and cooling pieces of your HVAC system.
 If you take a quick peep at an air handler, it might closely resemble a furnace.
-Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.
+Air handlers can operate with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s running with.